 Dr. Pauza has simple, specific tests that can pinpoint your pain source.

-Although there’s a strong likelihood that symptoms caused by annular tears temporarily resolve within six months in most people, the annular tears never heal unless treated with fibrin sealant. it’s also important to note that most conservative treatments have not been shown to resolve chronic spine pain.
+Although there’s a strong likelihood that symptoms caused by annular tears temporarily resolve within six months in most people, the annular tears never heal unless treated with Fibrin, an FDA-approved substance used off-label to treat annular tears.
+It’s also important to note that most conservative treatments have not been shown to resolve chronic spine pain.
 This includes epidurals, physical therapy, or chiropractic treatment.
 Symptoms will persist until the underlying cause, the annular tear, is healed.

 Conservative options that are often prescribed to treat symptoms, yet none have been shown to heal torn discs: